matijs/probablerobot.net/content/post/css-and-the-hidden-attribute.md

 }
 {{< /highlight >}}

-This works but does not scale so well.
+This works, but does not scale so well.
 You will have to add this extra bit of specificity just to be able to hide something.

 ## Keep it simple